Skip to Content

 Ophthalmologist or optometrist

-Helps you monitor your feet and treats any
+They help you monitor your feet and treat any

 As needed for foot problems.
 Have your primary

-care doctor examine your feet once a year.
+care doctor check your feet once a year.

 Other health professionals who may be involved in your diabetes care

 ByHealthwise StaffPrimary Medical ReviewerE.
 Gregory Thompson, MD - Internal MedicineSpecialist Medical ReviewerDavid C.W.
 Lau, MD, PhD, FRCPC - Endocrinology

 Current as ofNovember 14, 2014

 E. Gregory Thompson, MD - Internal Medicine & David C.W.
 Lau, MD, PhD, FRCPC - Endocrinology

 How this information was developed to help you make better health decisions.